stephenfuqua/stephenfuqua.github.io/best-practices-tdd-oo/test-driven-development.md

 ## Arrange-Act-Assert

-Within any given unit test, you'll have three bits of code:
+Within any given unit test, you'll have three sections of code, described by the terms:

 * **Arrange**: set up the inputs to the system, including dependencies.
+(INPUTS & DEPENDENCIES)
 * **Act**: run the system under test.
+(SYSTEM UNDER TEST)
 * **Assert**: verify that the results are correct, and potentially verifies that dependencies were used correctly.
+(OUTPUTS)

 To improve unit test readability, it is often helpful to [use these terms](patterns) directly in the tests.